Chart Color Schemes

 Calista displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Calista's dwelling structure, as per the latest Census, consisted of 69.3% houses and 30.7% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Perth metro's 93.0% houses and 7.0% other dwellings.
-Home ownership in Calista stood at 28.1%, with mortgaged dwellings at 32.6% and rented ones at 39.3%.
-The median monthly mortgage repayment was $1,300, lower than Perth metro's average of $1,724, and the median weekly rent was $250, compared to Perth metro's $315.
-Nationally, Calista's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Calista's dwelling structure, as per the latest Census, consisted of 69.3% houses and 30.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Perth metro had 93.0% houses and 7.0% other dwellings.
+Home ownership in Calista stood at 28.1%, with mortgaged dwellings at 32.6% and rented dwellings at 39.3%.
+The median monthly mortgage repayment was $1,300, lower than Perth metro's average of $1,724.
+The median weekly rent in Calista was $250, compared to Perth metro's $315.
+Nationally, Calista's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing